mommermi/mommermi.github.io/_posts/2020-05-07-don-quixote-and-the-dormant-comets-my-astronomical-legacy.markdown

   active, too, over a period of more than 4 years.
 Bottom line: Don Quixote is rather unique.
 categories:
-- astronomy
+- Astronomy
 tags:
+- Don Quixote
+- Dormant Comets
-- research
+- Asteroids
 ---

-# Don Quixote

 [Don Quixote](https://ssd.jpl.nasa.gov/sbdb.cgi?sstr=3552) was
 discovered in 1983 and although it has a perfectly comet-like orbit,